-Below, we’ll discuss some suggestions designed to address some of these concerns.
+Below, we’ll discuss some suggestions designed to address some of these concerns through better defensive riding.

 - Do not ride while intoxicated.
 According to the state of Oregon, 51 percent of motorcycle riders who died in accidents in 2017 had been drinking.
 Keep in mind that the smallest error while riding can cause an accident.
 Therefore, it’s crucial that a rider’s vision, judgment, and reaction time remain unimpaired.